Prolegomena to a hybrid classical/Rydberg simulator for hadronization (QuPyth): Rydberg Ladder Model

 A charge representation can be defined via the application of Gauss' law

 where we refer to $Q=\pm 1$ as charge/anticharge, respectively.
-The staggered interpretation can be seen to enforce Gauss' law, preventing E-field configurations like (...,+1,-1, ...) giving rise to $Q>1$, via the Rydberg blockade constraint since these states have excited atoms as nearest-neighbors.
+In the staggered field representation, the Rydberg blockade can be seen to prevent $E$-field configurations like (...,+1,-1, ...) giving rise to $Q>1$, because these states have excited atoms as nearest-neighbors.
+The Gauss law definition of charge also means that each pair of charge/anticharge is separated by a region of constant electric field valued $\pm1$.
+These regions will serve as the strings for our model.